 So why does everyone say you need a list?

-It’s how you turn a blog (or a vlog) into a business.
+It’s how you turn a blog or YouTube channel into a business.

 Having a mailing list of people who have given you permission to contact them through email has all sorts of unique advantages:

 - It allows you to build deeper relationships and trust with people.